-The type of glass that you use will help your cause.
-Don't worry about it being made out of crystal or anything like that - the shape is the most important thing.
-By using one that has a wide base and a narrower opening, this will channel and concentrate the aromas of the whisky towards your nose.
-This type of glass is called a snifter, but a similar shaped wine or brandy glass would work just as well.
-Glasses such as tumblers should be avoided for tasting purposes, as the aromas dissipate too quickly and should be used for drinking the whisky on it’s own or with ice.
+By using one that has a wide base and a narrower opening, such as the Glencairn glass, this will channel and concentrate the aromas of the whisky towards your nose.
+This type of glass is called a snifter, but a similar tulip-shaped wine or sherry glass would work just as well.
+Glasses such as tumblers should be avoided for tasting and analysing purposes as the aromas dissipate too quickly.
+However, tumblers are perfectly fine for sipping and savouring a whisky at leisure.

-This is the after taste that comes once you have swallowed the whisky.
-Some people say that the complexity of the finish in whisky is what differentiates it from all other spirits.
-Once you get passed the alcoholic burn, then numerous flavours can reveal themselves, some of which can be extremely subtle.
-The list can be extensive but again try an relate the flavours and sensations to things that you have tasted in the past.
+Once the burn has faded then numerous flavours will reveal themselves, some of which can be extremely subtle.
+The list can be extensive but again try an relate the flavours and sensations to things that you have tasted or experienced in the past.
 Also, ask yourself whether the flavours remain for a short, medium or long time.
-This is called the length of finish.
+This is called 'the length of finish'.